Criticism of Windows Vista: Vistaster

 This term was coined as a disparaging substitute for the proper name of the Vista operating system.
 Use of the term was popularized by its use on The Secret Diary of Steve Jobs, a technology and pop culture comedic blog where author Daniel Lyons writes in the persona of then Apple CEO Steve Jobs.
 This use is in reference to the failure of Vista to meet sales and customer satisfaction expectations.
 Lyons published an article in Forbes using the term, and it was soon picked up by international media outlets: Jornal de Notícias, Rádio e Televisão de Portugal, La Nación, The Chosun Ilbo, and 163.com.

 Retrospective analysis

 Keith Ward of Lifewire said that "Windows Vista was not Microsoft's most-loved release.
 People look at Windows 7 with nostalgia, but you don't hear much love for Vista.
 Microsoft has mostly forgotten it, but Vista was a good, solid operating system with many things going for it."

-YouTuber and technology media figure Linus Sebastian argues several points in defense of Vista in his 2019 YouTube video.
-He noted that hardware developers and OEMs didn't follow Microsoft's well-defined guidelines as to the technical specs needed to run Vista.
-And as such, it was being deployed to underpowered machines that were misleading labeled as "Vista Capable".
-Also that the new NT kernel that Vista was based on required re-written hardware drivers, and developers were unprepared for this, and stalled on it in light of Vista's increasingly sour reputation.
-Vista also featured a new memory management model, which was poorly understood by consumers (and Microsoft did themselves no favors by badly marketing it).
-Vista was not necessarily consuming excessive RAM, it kept frequently used programs running in the background as a way to smooth out operation (a feature common in most later OSs).
-And that by the time Windows 7 was released, three years of improved computer hardware and updated drivers provided the OS a better launch and reputation.
-Despite him opining that it was a fresh coat of paint on the foundations of Vista.
-He ultimately argued that Vista may be considered ahead of its time: Released to an underpowered hardware market, that wasn't receptive to the needed changes for the more robust OS.